amankrmj01/capyapy_dashboard/README.md

 # Capyapy Dashboard

-A modern Flutter web dashboard for managing mock API projects, data models, endpoints, and billing.
+A modern Flutter web dashboard for managing mock API projects, data models, and endpoints.
-Built with GoRouter for navigation and BLoC for state management.
+Built with Flutter, GoRouter, and BLoC for state management.

 ## Backend Status